ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 *This plot represents the computed throughput at the end of the load test execution after excluding a fixed initial warmup duration of 5 minutes.*

+#### Remarks

+One interesting observation here is that the Eclipse OpenJ9 VM consumes less energy overall but also exhibits the lowest throughput compared to other JVMs.

+In other cases, for example, Native Image (with and without PGO), as well as the Azul Prime VM, consume the most energy but offer better throughput as a trade-off.

 ### Sorting Algorithms Complexities

 This program utilizes various sorting algorithms with different complexities, ranging from logarithmic to linear, to sort an array of integers occupying `1GB` of memory.